 Judge Denise Lind, an Army colonel, refused to drop the crucial charge of “aiding the enemy” Thursday despite Manning‘s defense team’s urging her to do so on the grounds the charge is “overbroad” and should be “void for vagueness.”

 The sentence carries with it the potential for capital punishment, but prosecutors did not pursue the death penalty in Manning‘s case.
-Instead he is more likely facing life imprisonment.
+Instead, he is more likely facing life in prison.

 “That’s an outrageous charge with the greatest potential for dealing almost a deathblow to investigative journalism involving national security,” said Pentagon Papers whistleblower Daniel Ellsberg, during a news conference Friday.
 “The interpretation of his motives is an absurd fantasy that he did this for fame or for his own purposes, let alone to give information to an enemy to which he clearly does not adhere a requirement for a treason charge anymore than I did.”

 The charge has never been brought during a case involving a leak before.
 It‘s part of an expansive crackdown in the Obama administration’s “war on whistleblowers,” in which the administration has used the Espionage Act an unprecedented six times to prosecute government officials suspected of leaks.
 Prior to the Obama administration, the Espionage Act had been used only three times to prosecute leakers since 1917.

 During the trial last week, the judge asked the prosecution whether or not it would have made a difference if Manning had leaked his materials directly to major newspapers like The New York Times or The Washington Post, to which Prosecutor Capt.
 Angel Overgaard told the judge it “would not have made a difference.”
 If a guilty verdict is delivered, it may establish any leak of classified information to any kind of publisher as “aiding the enemy.”